Wedding Guest Book Ideas

 What to Write in the Wedding Guest Book?

-This one is pretty easy, even if you’re not the closest person to the happy couple.
-There’s no doubt that you’re happy for the happy couple but try to avoid writing a completely generic message.
+This one is pretty easy, even if you’re not the closest person to the couple.
+When writing your message, try to avoid a completely generic message.
 For example, pay close attention or recall a memory from the service and bring that into your message.
 Not only does it show your appreciation for the invite but also your attention to detail on the day.